glolichen/lios/journal.md

 # LiOS Journal

+## Programs

+Some other parts of the file system can wait for now, such as some optimizations and importantly the ability to write files.
+With our newfound ability to read files, we can now turn our attention to reading and executing programs.

+Since it's well-documented, decently simple and used on many Unix-like operating systems (Linux, FreeBSD, etc), I will use the [Executable and Linkable Format (ELF)](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format).
+I won't implement shared objects since that is too complicated and programs in this basic operating system wouldn't be able to take advantage of them anyway.

+### Side Quest

+The time has finally come to fix the memory allocator problem I procrastinated for almost half a year: the fact that free and allocated linked lists in the virtual address allocator can each only use 1 page (4096 bytes), limiting the max number of notes to 169.
+This is quite bad for obvious reasons as we will probably be making more than 169 allocations and there is a real change for the free list to become extremely fragmented.

+Before, those lists reside in higher half physical memory (above the 2GiB mark) so they are not "identity mapped" (speaking loosely: 0xFFFF800... + physical address is mapped to the physical address).
+This is complicated, and out of feat the 2GiB lower region becomes filled up with random junk and causing an out of memory situation.
+Fortunately it looks like I was too paranoid and right now `kmalloc` is used to allocate a whopping 16 pages, or 64 kilobytes, out of 2097152 bytes of lower memory available.
+For this reason the free and allocated lists will not come directly from the `kmalloc` allocator.

 ## File system

 I have decided to use FAT32.
 It is quite simple (compared to ext2 and others) while also being quite capable (unlike FAT12/16, except for the 4GB file size limit) and widely supported on existing operating systems.